hsaidi5/POOSD-Project/README.md

 _Pedro Nemalceff_ -

  During this sprint, I added the adding and removing course name and credit hours functionality which was described in the user stories in the Trello board.
 I associated the adding and removing with an Arrayist data structure.
 I then mapped these functions to the add and remove buttons which are found on the update courses page in the application.
 I then proceeded to manually test the functionality of the code.
 I provided testing documentation in this gituhub.
 (Yoseph Hassan)

+ During this sprint, I created the general GUI for the application.
+I did so by creating several different activities and linking each button to its associated screen/activity.
+I tested the user story using a manual test.
+I also merged all of the different user stories that were worked on into one version of the application.
+In addition, I completed the demonstration of the progress made so far by the end of the sprint.
+(Hasan Assaidi)